Cheshire East residents need photo ID to vote at elections in May

-Accepted forms of ID include a UK, European Economic Area (EEA) or Commonwealth passport; a UK, EEA or Commonwealth drivers’ licence; and some concessionary travel passes, such as an older person’s bus pass or an Oyster 60+ card.
+Accepted forms of ID include a UK, European Economic Area (EEA) or Commonwealth passport; a UK or EEA drivers’ licence; and some concessionary travel passes, such as an older person’s bus pass or an Oyster 60+ card.
 Voters will be able to use expired ID if they are still recognisable from the photo.
 Please note that Commonwealth drivers' licences are not acceptable ID.

 Anyone who does not have one of the accepted forms of ID can apply for free ID online via the gov.uk website or by completing a paper form.

 The full list of accepted ID is available on the Electoral Commission’s website, along with more information about the new requirement and details of how to apply for the free ID.

 Ailsa Irvine, director of electoral administration and guidance at the Electoral Commission, said: “Anyone voting at a polling station in England this May will need to show photo ID before they can be given their ballot paper.
 It’s important that everyone understands what types of ID they can use, and how to apply for free ID if they need it.